Financial Services Act 2021

 Duty of Care for Financial Service Providers:

-A new "duty of care" is introduced, preventing firms from profiting by exploiting consumer vulnerability, behavioral biases, or limited choices.
-The Financial Conduct Authority (FCA) must implement this by April 6, 2022.
+A new duty of care is introduced, requiring firms to not profit from exploiting consumer vulnerability, behavioral biases, or constrained choices.
+The Financial Conduct Authority (FCA) must create rules implementing this duty by April 6, 2022.

-The FCA is mandated to cap Standard Variable Rates (SVRs) for mortgage prisoners (those unable to switch lenders) at no more than 2% above the Bank of England base rate.
-It must also ensure access to new fixed-rate deals for eligible mortgage prisoners.
+The FCA is mandated to create rules capping Standard Variable Rates (SVRs) for mortgage prisoners (those unable to switch lenders) at no more than 2 percentage points above the Bank of England base rate.
+It must also ensure access to fixed-rate deals for eligible mortgage prisoners.

 Government Spending